 Diagnosis and treatment of infertility is covered; you pay 50% of usual and customary charges.
-Artificial insemination is covered; you pay 50% of usual and customary charges; cost of donor sperm is not covered.
+The following types of artificial insemination are covered: intravaginal insemination (IVI); intracervical insemination (ICI) and intrauterine insemination (IUI); you pay 50% of usual and customary charges; cost of donor sperm is not covered.
 Other assisted reproductive technology (ART) procedures such as in vitro fertilization and embryo transfer are not covered.
 Fertility drugs are covered under the Prescription Drug benefit.